thedamon/radioslipstream/posts/2008-05-19-no-ornithopters-yes.md

 ---
 Episode 101. [mp3](/radio/slipstream-101.mp3). [cue](/radio/slipstream-101.cue).
 Released May 19, 2008

 _What better way to spend my birthday than slaving away in the basement on my podcast, with an ear infection?
 That was a rhetorical question!
-But it’s sweet. y’all&#8230; some melty, spacey, stuff after the git go, then it all goes south.
+But it’s sweet. y’all… some melty, spacey, stuff after the git go, then it all goes south.
 What does that mean?
 Just listen, aight._

 Hans-Joachim Roedelius & Tim Story / Houses Of Glances / Inlandish (2008)
 Ulrich Schnauss / Blumenthal / A Strangely Isolated Place (2003)